-May 23, 2021 – Residential burn piles are done for the season, climate change and drought conditions may exacerbate fire danger earlier than usual.
+May 23, 2022 – Residential burn piles are done for the season, climate change and drought conditions may exacerbate fire danger and intensity earlier than usual.

 Time for the yearly refresher on what to do when you see smoke.